BACKYARD NATURE HOME | MEXICAN PLANTS & ANIMALS | BROWSE NEWSLETTER ARCHIVE

 Twining unobtrusively with other vines cascading over a stone wall in Pisté was the delicate species shown above.

 You can see why one of the many English names used for the vine is Mouse's Pineapple.
 The pineapple is formed by the close clustering of numerous maturing inferior flower ovaries.
 Inferior ovaries are those from which the calyx's sepals, the corolla and the stamens arise above the ovary, not at the ovary's base, in which case it would be a superior ovary.
-The two conditions are diagrammed at http://www.backyardnature.net/inf_sup.gif.
+We have a diagram showing the two conditions.

 In the picture at the top of the page, at the left all but two corollas have fallen off the cluster of ovaries, while at the right a cluster's first two corollas have opened, the other ovaries still bearing unopened corollas.
 A close-up showing better how the corollas arise atop the ovaries is below: